trevordevore/levure/README.md

 In the `app.yml` file you can configure a `multiple instances` property.
 Set to true if you want your application to support multiple instances.
 If `multiple instances` is `false` and you don't want the defaultStack to come forward when the user relaunches the application then set `relaunch in background` to true.

 When the `relaunch` message is processed by the levure standalone a `RelaunchApplication` message will be dispatched to the `app` stack.
 If your application requires any special logic for bringing windows forward then it should be handled here.
 If any command line parameters are passed in to `relaunch` then the `ProcessCommandLineParameters` message will be dispatched to the `app` stack as well.

+## Version information

+There are two properties you will deal with for versioning: `version` and `build`. `version` is in the [major].[minor].[revision] format.
+This is what you would display to users. `build` is either an integer or a number - x[.x].
+The build number is used to uniquely identify your application for the Sparkle update framework as well as identify each package in a 'release train' that you submit to the Mac App Store when preparing to release a version to the public.
+You can start the build number at 1 and then increment by one each time you package your application and send it to someone.
+You could also use the format of 1.x for builds made for version 1 of your application, 2.x for version 2, and so on and so forth.

 ## Packaging an Application